frimelle/markets-berlin/README.md

 [WIP]

 TODO:
-- add markers on the map, when matching to selection
+- remove marker when choosing a new day
 - default: today, now